Search for Schools

 Students may complete some of their credits online in a hybrid learning environment and some classes require attendance on-campus.
 Students in the medical assisting technology degree program are prepared to assist medical professionals and perform administrative duties in clinical settings.

-The 13-credit short-term certificate in phlebotomy prepares graduates to work in a variety of healthcare settings including acute care, hospital laboratories, and emergency clinics under the supervision of medical laboratory technologists or laboratory managers.
+The 13-credit short-term certificate in phlebotomy prepares graduates to work in various healthcare settings including acute care, hospital laboratories, and emergency clinics under the supervision of medical laboratory technologists or laboratory managers.
 Graduates of this program are well-prepared with knowledge of safety protocols and procedures for handling human blood gained through classroom and clinical instruction.
 Students also have the option of adding on studies in medical billing and coding which prepares them for the administrative tasks expected of a medical assistant.

 - Location: Muscle Shoals, AL